gideonmulder/jira-azuredevops-migrator/readme.md

 # About this fork

-I created a dirty version to use a backup from Jira and use that as export, since Basic Authentication is deprecated by Jira (Cloud version)
+I created a dirty version to use a backup from Jira and use that as export, in case when you don't have the Jira license anymore

 # Jira to Azure DevOps work item migration tool